markfinger/django-node/docs/settings.md

 ### DJANGO_NODE['PATH_TO_NODE']

-A path that will resolve to Node.js.
+A path that will resolve to Node.

 Default:
 ```python